pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

   - // Constant variables, // Functions // Event Listeners

 - front-end stuff only
-  - to a beginner, there seems to be lots of code here, but
+  - to a beginner, there seems to be lots of code here
-  - all this is client-side form input and data validation only
+  - however, all this is client-side form input and data validation only

 - signUpRegistration array: